 Open banking

-When you use a fintech app with open banking, your bank securely shares your financial data with the app on your behalf.
-Your data is shared using a secured online channel.
+When using fintech apps with open banking, your bank securely shares your financial data with the app for you.
 You don't need to provide your online banking username and password to access the app’s products and services.
+However, you do with screen scraping.

 Figure 1: How open banking works